unionai/unionai-docs/source/guide/development-cycle/union-remote.md

 # UnionRemote

-`UnionRemote` PythonAPI supports functionality similar to that of the `union` CLI, enabling you to manage Union workflows, tasks, launch plans and artifacts from within your Python code.
+The `UnionRemote` Python API supports functionality similar to that of the `union` CLI, enabling you to manage Union workflows, tasks, launch plans and artifacts from within your Python code.

 :::{note}
 The primary use case of `UnionRemote` is to automate the deployment of Union entities.
 As such, it is intended for use within scripts *external* to actual Union workflow and task code, for example CI/CD pipeline scripts.